OpenDreamKit/OpenDreamKit.github.io/index.md

 - [PDF Proposal](https://github.com/OpenDreamKit/OpenDreamKit/raw/master/Proposal/proposal-www.pdf)

+The above pdf is the officially submitted one, up to the fixing of a couple unfortunate typos we noticed since then.
 For a specific list of tasks, see Section 3.1.6, Work Package Descriptions.
 For budget details, see Section 3.4, Resources to be committed.

-Note: the above pdf is the officially submitted one, up to the fixing of a couple unfortunate typos we noticed since then.

 ## Abstract of the project